|

 BURGUNDY:

-English name derived from the wine name, itself named for the place in France which
+English name derived from the wine name, from the name of a place in France

 "highlanders."
 May also sometimes be given as a color name.